 Using robots to block Google News

-We understand that news organizations publish lots of content and not all of it may be right for Google News.
-You can prevent parts of your site from being indexed by our web crawlers if you create a robots.txt file, meta tags, or HTTP header specifications.
+We understand that news organisations publish lots of content and not all of it may be right for Google News.
+You can prevent parts of your site from being indexed by our web crawlers if you create a robots.txt file, meta tags or HTTP header specifications.
 Google News crawls with the same robot as Google Web Search, called Googlebot .

-If you would prefer not to be included in Google News but want to remain in Web search, Google News respects a robots entry for Googlebot-News, if it is more restrictive than the robots entry for Googlebot.
-In other words, to be extremely clear:
+If you would prefer not to be included in Google News, but want to remain in Web search, Google News respects a robots entry for Googlebot-News, if it is more restrictive than the robots entry for Googlebot.
+In other words: